On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

+The IPW method fits a weighted logistic regression model with four main effects to the concatenated nonprobability and reference samples and uses the inverse of the predicted probabilities of belonging to nonprobability samples as weights.
+Note that this probability, in the nonprobability sample vs. in the probability sample, is different from our defined inclusion probability $\psi$, in the nonprobability sample vs. not in the nonprobability sample for the population units.
+The prediction models in GREG, DR, and raking estimators include main effects of the four variables.
+The GREG fits a linear prediction model given population margins, and the DR estimator combines GREG predictions with IPW.
+Raking estimators account for known population margins with the iterative proportional fitting algorithm.

-The quantities of interest are the overall mean and subgroup means across six age strata in the population.
+The quantities of interest are the overall population mean and subgroup means across six age groups.
 The six groups have different selection probabilities and population sizes ranging from $2,918$ to $10,860$.
-We use the posterior samples generated by MRP methods to obtain the mean, standard error (SE) estimates, and credible intervals treated as confidential intervals (CIs).
-Jackknife replication approaches are used for variance estimation of IPW, GREG, DR, and raking estimators.
+We use the posterior samples generated by MRP methods to obtain the mean, standard error (SE) estimates, and credible intervals treated as confidence intervals (CIs).
+We estimate the variance of IPW, GREG, DR, and raking estimators with the jackknife replication approach.
 We repeatedly draw the nonprobability and reference probability samples from the population and evaluate the frequentist properties by calculating the relative bias, RMSE, average SE estimates, and nominal coverage rates of 95\% confidence intervals.
 The relative bias is defined as the ratio of estimated bias to the true value, $\frac{\sum_s\hat{\theta}_s/S - \theta}{\theta}$, where $\hat{\theta}_s$ is the estimate of the true value $\theta$ from sample $s$, for $s=1,\dots,S$.

-We conduct repeated studies 200 times under four MRP approaches and 1000 times under alternative methods including IPW, GREG, DR, and raking, as the MCMC computation and synthetic population generation are computationally intensive.
-For each replication, we draw $n=1000$ stratified samples from the internet subpopulation as the nonprobability study of interest and $1000$ SRS samples from the target population as the reference study.
+We conduct 200 repeated studies under three MRP approaches and 1000 times under alternative methods, including IPW, GREG, DR, and raking.
+The MCMC computation and synthetic population generation are computationally intensive.
+For each replication, we draw a stratified sample of size $n=1000$ from the internet subpopulation as the nonprobability study of interest and an SRS sample of size $n=1000$ from the entire population as the reference probability sample.